bdanthon/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+Lambda calculus to establish the foundation for ifarith and ifarith-tiny functionality.
+A lot of ifarith->ifarith-tiny is tail recursive, and inside it uses match cases to contain all the cases necessary.

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like